slamora/brackets-wiki/Language-Support.md

 * Method `getModeAt` **has a hardcoded special case for XML**

 ## Notes

+### Determining file extensions

+We should potentially add a central point to extract file extensions for a given file name to support extensions with multiple parts (i.e. ".html.erb").
+Then file names wouldn't have just one potential extension, since file names like "1.
+Introduction.html" (also multiple dots) would also need to be supported.

 ### Features we think should be able to be built as plug-ins
 _From the [Extensibility Proposal](https://zerowing.corp.adobe.com/display/brackets/Extensibility+Proposal)_